 (13) Rate Design of the RAM.
 The design of the RAM rates shall reflect differences in losses incurred in the delivery of electricity at different voltage levels for the electric utility’s different rate classes as determined through the periodic conduct of Missouri jurisdictional system loss studies.
 When the electric utility initially seeks authority to use a RAM, the end of the twelve (12)-month period of actual data collected that is used in its Missouri jurisdictional system loss study must be within the twenty-four (24) months immediately preceding the date the utility files its general rate case requesting a RAM.
 When the electric utility seeks to continue or modify its RAM, the end of the twelve (12)-month period of actual data collected that is used in its Missouri jurisdictional system loss study must be no earlier than four (4) years before the beginning of the twelve (12)-month period the utility uses for developing the general rates it proposes the Commission approve in that general rate proceeding.

-(14) Submission of Surveillance Monitoring Reports.
-Each electric utility with an approved RAM shall submit to staff, OPC and parties as defined in 4 CSR 240-20.090(20) a Surveillance Monitoring Report in the form and having the content provided for by 4 CSR 240-3.161(6).

-(A) The Surveillance Monitoring Report shall be submitted within fifteen (15) days of the electric utility’s next scheduled United States Securities and Exchange Commission (SEC) 10-Q or 10-K filing with the initial submission within fifteen (15) days of the electric utility’s next scheduled SEC 10-Q or 10-K filing following the effective date of the commission order establishing the RAM.

-(B) If the electric utility also has any other approved cost recovery mechanism(s) which requires submission of surveillance monitoring reports, the electric utility shall submit a single Surveillance Monitoring Report that incorporates the requirements of the surveillance monitoring report requirements for all cost recovery mechanisms.

-(C) Upon a finding that a utility has knowingly or recklessly provided materially false or inaccurate information to the commission regarding the surveillance data prescribed in 4 CSR 240-3.161(6), after notice and an opportunity for a hearing, the commission may suspend a fuel adjustment mechanism or order other appropriate remedies as provided by law.
+.

-(15) Incentive Mechanism or Performance-Based Program.
+(14) Incentive Mechanism or Performance-Based Program.
 During a general rate proceeding in which an electric utility has proposed establishment or modification of a RAM, or in which a RAM may be allowed to continue in effect, any party may propose for the commission’s consideration incentive mechanisms or performance-based programs to improve the efficiency and cost effectiveness of the electric utility’s fuel and purchased power procurement and/or off-system sales activities.

 (A) The incentive mechanisms or performance-based programs may or may not include some or all components of base energy costs, designed to provide the electric utility with incentives to improve the efficiency and cost-effectiveness of its fuel and purchased power procurement and/or off-system sales activities.